aaroshdas/diabetes-dnn/README.md

-dnn.py -  back propagation uses sigmoid as activation function on a [21, 100, 10, 1] network to calculate probability of being diabetic based on blood pressure, cholestrol, BMI, smoking status, ect...
+dnn.py -  back_propagation function uses sigmoid as activation function on a [21, 100, 10, 1] network to calculate probability of being diabetic based on blood pressure, cholestrol, BMI, smoking status, ect...
 <br/>